Planococcus ssp.

 Ways to Prevent an Attack in the Future

-At the local plant shop or garden centre, inspect the soil of any plants that you wish to buy.
-Most infestations come from already-affected plants, so always keep this in mind when increasing your plant-collection.
+1. When buying a new plant from a local plant shop or garden centre, check around the common areas for infestations like the top layer of its soil.
+Most Root Mealybug issues come from already-affected plants, so always keep this in mind when increasing your plant-collection!

-Store your bags of compost well by keeping them tight and enclosed, out of dry or damp areas.
-Never use soil that has been left outside for any length of time, due to the very high risk of contamination.
+4. Store your bags of compost by keeping them tight and enclosed, out of dry or damp areas.
+Never use soil that has been left outside for any length of time, due to the very high risk of contamination of pests.

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™